ruby/debug/README.md

                                      The first argument should be a command name in $PATH.
                                      Example: 'rdbg -c bundle exec rake test'

-    -O, --open                       Start remote debugging with opening the network port.
+    -O, --open=[OPENEE]              Start remote debugging with opening the network port.
+                                     Accept connecting to an external debugging tool if OPENEE are given.
                                      If TCP/IP options are not given,
                                      a UNIX domain socket will be used.
         --sock-path=SOCK_PATH        UNIX Domain socket path